dionno/apidocs/source/includes/_getting_started.md

 ## Rate Limit

-A rate limit of 20 000 api calls per API key is allowed.
+A rate limit of 20 000 API calls per API key is allowed.</br>
 If you go over this limits, Nutcache will start returning a HTTP 429 Too Many Requests error, and a Retry-After HTTP header containing the number of seconds until you can retry.

 `HTTP/1.1 429 Too Many Requests`
 `Retry-After: 30`

 <aside class="warning">
-	There is a also a burst limit of 5 api calls per second and 200 per minute.
+	There is also a burst limit of 5 API calls per second and 200 per minute.
 </aside>